BrewTheFox/BrewTheFox/README.md

 ### Achievements

-- I have many but if I told I will be in big trouble 😵‍💫
+- I have many but if I told you I will be in big trouble 😵‍💫

+### About me

+- I'm 16 years old
+- I use arch btw
+- I wrote this about me in my boring English class
+- I did an English test and I got a supposed C2 score (I don't think that's real)
+- Meow >:3